A notional mark of achievement or kudos for performing some creditable act.

 Well, that's the meaning and the approximate date of the phrase.
 The question is, what are brownies and how did the phrase originate?

 Here's where uncertainty creeps in.
-Beyond the fact that the source is certainly America, no one is sure what the derivation of the phrase is and, as always in such circumstances, many are willing to make educated guesses.
+Beyond the fact that the source is certainly the USA, no one is sure what the derivation of the phrase is but, as always in such circumstances, many are willing to make educated guesses.
 I'll go through the more commonly suggested derivations.

 'Brownie points' is said to derive from:

 - The system of merits and demerits that was introduced into the work practices of the Fall Brook Railroad in New York State by Superintendent G. R. Brown from 1886 onward.
-The system was well-used and widely known on the US and Canadian railroads in the 19th century.
-Despite that, and despite it being well-documented in, for example, K. J. Norman Browne's book The Brown and Other Systems of Railway Discipline, published in 1923 by the London Railway Gazette, 1923.
+The system was well used and widely known on the US and Canadian railroads in the 19th century.
+Despite that, and despite it being well documented in, for example, K. J. Norman Browne's book The Brown and Other Systems of Railway Discipline, published in 1923 by the London Railway Gazette.
 The term 'brownie points' isn't recorded in relation to this system.
 Also, if this is the origin, why 'brownie' - wouldn't the expression be 'Brown points'?
 There is tell of the demerits being called 'brownie points' in 1942, although I can't find that reference.
 Again, this doesn't argue strongly for Superintendent Brown as the instigator, as 'brownie points' are merits not demerits.

 - The Brownies.
-This was the name given to the seven to eleven age range of members of the Girl Guides (Girl Scouts in the USA).
+This is the name given to the seven to ten age range of the Girl Guides (Girl Scouts in the USA).
 The name was coined by Lord Baden-Powell who took it from a 1870 story by Juliana Horatia Ewing, in which children were given the option of becoming 'helpful Brownies'.
 In Scots folklore 'brownies' were benevolent imps that performed household work while the family slept.
 This helpfulness was encouraged in the Girl Guides, who displayed the merits they had earned in badges which were sewn on to their uniforms.

 - The Curtis Publishing Company.
-This US publisher produced the Saturday Evening Post, Ladies Home Journal and Country Gentleman which were delivered to subscribers by local boys.
+This US publisher produced the Saturday Evening Post, Ladies Home Journal and Country Gentleman, which were delivered to subscribers by local boys.
 The delivery boys received green and brown vouchers, called 'greenies' and 'brownies' (equal to five greenies).
 The vouchers could be saved and later used to buy items from the company's catalogue.
-'Brownie points', or even 'greenie points' would have been an obvious name for the tally of vouchers.
-No one appears to have used at the time though.
+'Brownie points', or even 'greenie points', would have been an obvious name for the tally of vouchers.
+No one appears to have used the expression at the time though.